Trung-Hieu-Dev/react-fast-pizza-app/README.md

 ### Download Source

-You could use git clone or download file directly.
+You could use git clone from main or download file directly.

 ### Installing Node Packages